peeweetje/Conquering-Responsive-Layout/README.md

 > display flex => flex container => allways the parent, default = row.
 > Gap is very useful but only supported by firefox => the solution = col + col = margin.
 > Build the respnsive website with the design that's given using flexbox.
+> With flexbox there is allways gonna be a parent and the directive children becoming the columns.